COVID-19 Customer Info

 Should I wear gloves?

-Frequently washing bare hands while avoiding face touching is far more effective than wearing gloves in a shared area, and gloves cannot be worn to climb.
+Frequently washing bare hands, and avoiding the urge to touch one's face, are far more effective than wearing gloves in a shared area, and gloves cannot be worn to climb.

 How can I reduce the spread of infection during my visit to the climbing gym?